aronatkins/aronatkins.github.io/_posts/2014-12-10-farewell-brightcove.markdown

 date: 2014-12-10
 tags: brightcove
 ---
-Today is one week after my last day at Brightcove.
+Today is two weeks after my last day at Brightcove.
 My seven-and-a-half year journey was filled with growth, challenges, scale, and a wonderful team.

 As is customary, I sent a departure letter to a number of my colleagues.
 To